mui/material-ui/docs/src/pages/demos/selection-controls/selection-controls.md

 If you have a single option, avoid using a checkbox and use an on/off switch instead.

 {{demo='pages/demos/selection-controls/Checkboxes.js'}}

+`FormGroup` is a helpful wrapper used to group selection controls components that provides an easier API.

+{{demo='pages/demos/selection-controls/CheckboxesGroup.js'}}

 ## Radio Buttons